philip928lin/PyCHAMP/docs/source/example_SD6.rst

 	        }
 	    }

-9. Construct an input dictionary for behavior agents: As outlined in :ref:`py_champ_entities_behavior`, the input dicitonaries for a well consists of the following keys.
+9. Construct an input dictionary for farmers: As outlined in :ref:`py_champ_entities_behavior`, the input dicitonaries for a well consists of the following keys.

-	- 'behavior_ids_in_network': IDs of other behavior agents in the agent's social network.
+	- 'behavior_ids_in_network': IDs of other farmers in the agent's social network.
 	- 'field_ids': IDs of fields managed by the agent.
 	- 'well_ids': IDs of wells managed by the agent.
-	- 'finance_id': ID of the finance agent associated with this behavior agent.
+	- 'finance_id': ID of the finance agent associated with this farmer.
 	- 'decision_making': Settings and parameters for the decision-making process.
 	- 'consumat': Parameters related to the CONSUMAT model, including sensitivities and scales.
 	- 'water_rights': Information about water rights, including depth [cm] and fields to which the constraint is applied.